EsupPortail/Esup-Pod/docs/4.x/Installation/install-by-etabs/university-montpellier_en.md

 xpack.security.http.ssl.truststore.path: /etc/elasticsearch/elastic-certificates.p12
 ```

-🎯 At the end of this step, Elasticsearch is installed on Pod's main server.
+🎯 At the end of this step, Elasticsearch is installed on Pod’s main server.
 {: .alert .alert-primary}

 ### Step 6: Installation of Dependencies